bio-ontology-research-group/genepheno/README.md

 How to run the Gene-phenoCo-occExtraction.pl script:

 1.  open a terminal and change the path to the project

 2.  perl Gene-phenoCo-occExtraction.pl InputFile.gz >TM.extracts.txt

 Output will be saved in a file named "TM.extracts.txt"

+(2).
+Find co-occurrence frequencies of the extracted pairs

+Required input is:

+a file containing gene-phenotype extracts (e.g. TM.extracts.txt)

+Input Format:PMCID\tPMID\tGeneID\tGeneName\tphenotypeID\tphenotypeName\tsentence_containing_co-occurrence

+How to run the UniqPair.pl script:

+1.  open a terminal and change the path to the project

+2.  perl UniqPairs.pl TM.extracts.txt >TM.extracts+Freq.txt

+Output will be saved in a file named "TM.extracts+Freq.txt"

+Output Format:GeneID#PhenotypeID\tGeneName#PhenotypeName\tNof_co-ocurrences\tnof_articles_containingC-ocurr\tPMCIDList

-We provide all the gene-phenotype pairs extracted from PMC Full text articles by using Whatizit:
+We provide all the gene-phenotype pairs and their co-occurence frequencies extracted from PMC Full text articles by using Whatizit (through STEP1&2):

 merged.human.mouse.TM.extracts_partX.txt